 A good way to find the balance that works best for you is to keep a food diary.
-Note which foods you like, when you ate them and if eating them caused your symptoms to worsen or not.
+Note which foods you like, what time you ate them, and if eating them caused your symptoms to worsen or not.

 You can adjust the amount of the food to get to a level that works for you if you do not want to cut that food out of your diet completely.

-Alcohol itself not only irritates the bladder but can lead to dehydration as well because the alcohol interferes with the chemicals in your brain that regulate urination.
+Alcohol itself not only irritates the bladder, but it can lead to dehydration as well because alcohol interferes with the chemicals in your brain that regulate urination.
 This causes the urine to become more concentrated and can lead to infections of the urinary system.

 Avoid beer, wine, and liquor as much as possible when experiencing serious incontinence.

 This includes citrus, strawberries, cranberries, apples, guava, cantaloupe, pineapple, and peaches.